steph72/fcio-libc-demo/docs/README.md

 *fcio* is a lightweight C library providing full colour mode support for C programmers on the MEGA65:

 - standard text input/output facilities (fc_puts, fc_printf, fc_input...)
+- text window support (fc_makewin, fc_setwin...)
 - dynamically loading and displaying bitmap images (fc_loadFCI, fc_displayFCI...)
 - palette manipulation (fc_loadPalette, fc_setPalette, fc_fadePalette...)
-- and some varous other bells and whistles
+- and some various other bells and whistles

 Since *fcio* is now a part of [mega65-libc](https://github.com/MEGA65/mega65-libc), I figured people might be interested in how to load and display pictures and text using the fcio library.
 So this is a little tutorial showing how to accomplish exactly that.